 The quoted incidence is...

-Choroid plexus papillomas are an uncommon, benign (WHO grade I) neuroepithelial intraventricular tumour which can occur in both the paediatric (more common) and adult population.
+Choroid plexus papillomas are an uncommon, benign (WHO grade I) neuroepithelial intraventricular tumor which can occur in both the pediatric (more common) and adult population.

-On imaging, these tumours are usually identified in the fourth ventricle in adults and in the lateral ventricles in...
+On imaging, these tumors are usually identified in the fourth ventricle in adults and in the lateral ventricles in th...

 The Chrispin-Norman score is used to provide a summative assessment of structural lung changes in patients with cystic fibrosis on plain chest radiographs.